 If you have a friend or family member who is saying with us on our Inpatient Unit, you are welcome to come and visit.

-During the coronavirus pandemic, we have implemented some new temporary guidance around visiting our Inpatient Unit.
+During the coronavirus pandemic, we have implemented some guidance around visiting our Inpatient Unit.

 While visiting St Clare Hospice

 - When entering St Clare Hospice, please ensure you use the hand sanitiser gel provided at Reception and around the Hospice and regularly wash your hands with soap and water.

 - A face covering must be worn on entry to the Hospice and for the duration of your visit.

 - Once you have signed in at the Reception, we ask you to enter the Inpatient Unit by the main corridor behind Reception.

 - If children or pets wish to visit, then please discuss this with the Nurse in charge and this will be taken on a case by case basis.